 Near Watrous in Mora County, New Mexico — The American Mountains (Southwest)

 Topics and series.
-This Forts and Castles • Industry & Commerce • Native Americans • Settlements & Settlers.
+This historical marker and monument is listed in these topic lists: Forts and Castles • Native Americans • Settlements & Settlers.
 In addition, it is included in the Santa Fe Trail series list.
 A significant historical year for this entry is 1851.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fort Union National Monument

 Also see . . .
 Fort Union History.
 By 1851 nearly 1,300 soldiers served in the New Mexico Territory.
 Lt.
 Col. Edwin V. Sumner relocated the department headquarters and the main supply depot from Santa Fe to this site strategically situated near the junction of the Mountain and Cimarron Branches of the Santa Fe Trail.
 (Submitted on September 26, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on September 29, 2020.
 It was originally submitted on September 26, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 98 times since then and 26 times this year.
 Photos: 1, 2, 3, 4. submitted on September 26, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
 5. submitted on September 29, 2020, by Cosmos Mariner of Cape Canaveral, Florida.